 What Is Accreditation?

-QUAD A accreditation programs help facilities demonstrate a strong commitment to patient safety, standardize quality, maintain fiscal responsibility, promote services to patients and collaborate with other health care leaders.
+QUAD A accreditation programs help facilities demonstrate a strong commitment to patient safety, standardize quality, promote services to patients, and collaborate with other healthcare leaders.

 An accredited facility must comply with the most stringent set of applicable standards available in the nation and meet our strict requirements for facility directors, medical specialist certification, and staff credentials.
 It also must pass a thorough survey by qualified QUAD A surveyors.
 An accredited facility must be fully equipped to perform procedures in the medical specialties listed on its accreditation application.

 Accreditation assures the public that patient safety is the top priority in a facility.
 QUAD A provides official recognition to facilities that have met 100% of its high standards.
 Knowing that a facility is accredited by QUAD A assures you that extra steps were taken to foster a safe environment for your medical or surgical care.
 Your safety is the primary concern during any medical or surgical procedure.

 Office-Based Practices (dermatologists, fertility clinics, etc.)

 QUAD A accredited facilities present these Patient Rights and Patient Responsibilities to reflect their commitment to providing quality patient care, facilitating dialogue between patients, their physicians and the facility management, as well as promoting satisfaction among patients and their designated support person(s), physicians and health professionals who collaborate in the provision of care.

 How do I know if a facility is accredited by QUAD A?